 Adult

-Tapestry needle, scissors, tape measure, cable needle, stitch markers (1), pompom (optional)
+Tapestry needle, scissors, tape measure, cable needle, stitch marker (1), pompom (optional)

 Crown: Same needle size as the body using preferred needles for a small circumference (magic loop or double-pointed needles)